Case Study

 What It Demonstrates

-Health-technology imagination, founder judgement and willingness to stop when a better-resourced market entrant made the opportunity commercially redundant.
+Health-technology imagination, founder judgement, safety-oriented product thinking and the willingness to stop when the market changes.